ballerina-attic/api-gateway/README.md

 ## What you’ll build

-To understanding how you can build a API gateway for RESTful web service using Ballerina, let’s consider a real world use case of an order management scenario of an online retail application with added security.
+To understanding how you can build a API gateway for RESTful web service using Ballerina, let’s consider a real world use case of ordering items from e-shopping website for authorized users.
-We can model the order management scenario as a RESTful web service; 'OrderMgtService',  which accepts different HTTP request for order management tasks such as order creation, retrieval, updating and deletion.
-The following figure illustrates all the required functionalities of the OrderMgt RESTful web service that we need to build.
+The following figure illustrates how the Ballerina API gateway can use with RESTful service.

 ![api_gateway](images/api_gateway.png "API Gateway")

-- **Create Order** : To place a new order you can use the HTTP POST message with Auth header that contains the order details, which is sent to the URL `http://xyz.retail.com/order`.The response from the service contains an HTTP 201 Created message with the location header pointing to the newly created resource `http://xyz.retail.com/order/123456`.
+- **Create Order** : To place a new order you can use the HTTP POST message with the order details to `localhost:9090/e-shop/order`
-- **Retrieve Order** : You can retrieve the order details by sending an HTTP GET request with Auth header to the appropriate URL which includes the order ID.`http://xyz.retail.com/order/<orderId>`
-- **Update Order** : You can update an existing order by sending a HTTP PUT request with Auth header and the content for the updated order.
-- **Delete Order** : An existing order can be deleted by sending a HTTP DELETE request with Auth header to the specific URL`http://xyz.retail.com/order/<orderId>`.
+NOTE: You need to pass "Authorization" header with the request.

 ## Prerequisites